omrijsharon/RL_modules/README.md

 5. Get the chosen action in a one hot representation.
 6. minimize/maximize the entropy of the Policy distribution.

-*How to use?*
+*How to use it?*

 action = Action(PolicyNet(state))

 That's it!

-where PolicyNet is the policy network, state is the input for the policy network and action is a kind of tensor with many properties:
+where PolicyNet is the policy network, state is the input for the policy network and action is now an object with many properties:
 - action.probs -> tensor of action probabilities.
-- action.entropy -> tensor of the policy distribution entropy.
+- action.entropy -> policy distribution entropy.
 - action.prob -> sampled probability.
 - action.log_pi -> log(sampled robability).
 - action.one_hot -> one hot representation of the action.

+One can append action in a list or push it into ActionMemory class for later training.